Compare Rates and Save on Life Insurance

 How Life Insurance Works

 Life insurance establishes a financial agreement between you and an insurance company.
 You pay regular premiums to the insurer; in return, they commit to providing a predetermined death benefit to your designated beneficiaries upon your death.
-This death benefit serves multiple purposes, from settling debts, replacing lost income and offering your loved ones a financial safety net.
+This death benefit can serve multiple purposes, from settling debts, replacing lost income and offering your loved ones a financial safety net.

 Understanding how life insurance works will help you assess its value in your financial portfolio.